Atmosphere Thermodynamics

 "Moist" thermodynamic relations for a four-component mixture

 What does it mean that moist air is a mixture of four components?
-It means that the total mass of air per volume or density, $ρ$, can be expressed as the sum of four masses per volume,
+It means that the total mass $\mathcal{M}$ of air per volume, or density, $ρ$, can be expressed as the sum of the masses of the individual components over the total volume $V$,

 Throughout this documentation, superscripts are used to distinguish the components of moist air: